Table of Contents

 ATTENTION Coast Guard regulated employees

+The USCG regulated employee is solely responsible to ensure the requirements of his separate USCG "Cure Process" are met if required as the "Cure Process" is specific to, and required by, the coast guard.
+The SAP is ONLY able to help employees meet the requirements of the Return-to-Duty process as outlined in 49 CFR Part 40.
 The SAP is NOT affiliated in any way with the coast guard or fully educated on the USCG required cure process.
 The SAP can only help the employee to meet one of the many additional coast guard requirements which is the requirement for a substance abuse evaluation and/or referral to substance abuse treatment.

+For compliance with the USCG "Cure Process", the USCG requlated employee is responsible to work with his USCG officer to meet all of the USCG specific requirements which are not part of the Return-to-Duty process as outlined in 49 CFR Part 40.
 Ensuring compliance with the additional coast guard cure requirements is solely the responsibility of the employee or mariner who is certified by the coast guard.
 The employee accomplishes compliance by working with his coast guard officer and complying with the settlement instruction requirements issued to them by the coast guard.

 Read more about the coast guard's cure process requirements under the positive drug tests section of their Suspension and Revocation FAQ's page.